 History Ph.D.
-Student
+Candidate

 I am a mid-20th-century historian studying U.S. foreign labor relations, U.S.-Mexico relations, U.S. labor history, borderlands, immigration, migration, and child and family history.